jhogan/core/README.md

 TODO In the future, the `dba` bot should ensure this line is added.

-TODO Explain how to view the SQL being sent to MySQL using the snapshot context manager:
-    with db.chronicler.snapshot():
-        B()
-        print(self.asset_parties)

-TODO In hacking/debugging, explain how to set the self.tester.breakonexception = True.
-This is useful for debuging testpom.py

-TODO In hacking/debugging, explain problem where a post mortem break into the debugger can obscure the actual problem due to the fact that the state of orm.security can change between the time the exception was raised and the post mortem was entered.

 TODO In Environment section, declare Ubuntu's default terminal as the officially supported terminal for the source code.
 Indicate that any terminal that can handle support as well as this terminal is acceptable.

-TODO: Explain that, within tests, you can cause breakonexception by using this
-line:

-TODO Discuss putting UUID fragments after comment tags (i.e., TODO:c4c040d)
+TODO Discuss putting UUID fragments after comment tags (i.e., TODO:c4c040d) -->

-    self.testers.breakonexception = True

--->
 Carapacian Core is a web framework written and maintained to facilitate the creation of web application that deal with business data.